Spooky-Manufacturing/QEDA/src/IR/README.md

 # QCode

-Qcode is the Intermediate Representation (IR) used by the QEDA parser to decouple the parser from synthesis.
+QCode is the Intermediate Representation (IR) used by the QEDA parser to decouple the parser from synthesizer.
 This document is draft version 1.0 of the QCode Specification.

 ## Basics